E-Ebrahimi/ATS-NHM-Modeling-Study/README.md

-# Hydrological Modeling for Streamflow Using ATS: Performance Comparison with USGS NHM and Observed Data
+# Hydrological Modeling Using ATS: Performance Comparison with USGS NHM-PRMS and Observed Data
 This repository contains the data, model inputs, and scripts necessary to reproduce the hydrological simulations conducted with the Advanced Terrestrial Simulator (ATS) and to compare its performance against the calibrated USGS National Hydrologic Model (NHM-PRMS) and observed USGS gage data.

 ## Summary